LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 #    count+=1
 {% endhighlight %}

-1. Replace Production elements with a lhs() that is mapped to what we found to be S in overallStartingNonTerminals
+1. Replace Productions lhs() to what we found to be S in overallStartingNonTerminals
 2. Append Production elements for S values that are in overallStartingAndLeafNonTerminals (Keeps original S rule intact)
 3. Use NLTK CFG class to have a central class that stores our rules
 4. Print one-liner print statements for N sentences to demonstrate how sentences are being mapped in our CFG using parser.parse()
 5. Commented out for a reason.
 These lines use NLTK tool generate() to craft random sentences based off our CFG

 Steps one and two were certainly mistakes made when looking at constructing a CFG class.
-I assumed CFG constructor needed an array of starting Nonterminal(s), but it turns out it needed one as an identifier.
-Hence, I went ahead and added the S in overallProductionsFound through a looping mechanism.
+I assumed CFG constructor needed an array of starting Nonterminal(s), but it turns out it needed one Nonterminal as an identifier.
+Hence, I went ahead and added the
+S in overallProductionsFound through a looping mechanism.
 I could have added this as a step in previous methods, but avoided it to maintain working changes (This is why Test Driven Development is important as it helps drive and maintain your design!
 I intended to add tests before making a solution, but my Hackathon instincts kicked in.
 Will be more careful next time.)